Many Disney guests agree that the most important Disney Dining Tips lists include one specific piece of advice:

-At California Grill, the popularity of watching the Wishes Fireworks show at the Magic Kingdom from one of the coveted window tables means booking in advance is required.
+At California Grill, the popularity of watching the Happily Ever After Fireworks show at the Magic Kingdom from one of the coveted window tables means booking in advance is required.

 A Long (and Well-Deserved) Reputation for Quality: Both Victoria and Albert’s and California Grill have been at the top of the Disney Dining heap for a very long time — and they have the awards to prove it.
 Both restaurants are recognized by both guests and critics as fantastic.

 Offering some of the most wonderful food that can be found at Disney, California Grill and Victoria and Albert’s both focus on fresh, seasonal ingredients and an ever-evolving menu.
 But if you can’t secure reservations for them, there are still some spectacular meals at other signature restaurants that I have found to be as good as these two.